If you want to make ahead and freeze, don't add the cream. Wait until it's defrosted, heated, and ready to serve to whisk in the cream.

 - 1/2 teaspoon freshly ground black pepper (more or less to taste)

 1 Sauté the mushrooms: Heat olive oil on medium high heat in a 5-6 quart thick-bottomed pot.
 When the oil is hot, swirl in the butter.
 Once the butter has melted, add the mushrooms, stir to coat with the olive oil and butter.

-Cook the mushrooms on medium high heat until they are lightly browned and have released most of their water.
+Cook the mushrooms on medium high heat until they are lightly browned and have released most of their water, about 10 minutes.

 Remove 1 cup of the cooked mushrooms from the pot and set aside (they will be added back in later).

-2 Add shallots, tarragon, stock, bring to simmer: Reduce heat to medium.
+2 Add shallots, garlic: Reduce heat to medium.
 Add the minced shallots and the garlic to the pot, stir to combine, cook for about a minute.

 Then return to the pot.
 (If the soup is too thick for you, add some water or more stock to thin the soup to the desired level of thickness.)

 5 Stir in cream and reserved mushrooms: Whisk the cream into the soup and add the black pepper.
 Adjust salt and pepper to taste.
 Stir in the reserved cooked mushrooms.